-Some churches introduce worship music only after the Alpha weekend while others start with carefully selected songs on the first night.
-There are some ideas below if you'd like to start your Alpha with music right away.
+Some churches introduce worship music only after the Alpha Weekend (or Day Together) while others start with carefully selected songs on the first night.
+Here are some considerations and ideas from Alpha leaders across Canada:

-For the first week or two, play upbeat energetic music, either live or streamed.
+For the first week or two, play upbeat energetic music, either live or streamed 5 to 10 minutes before your in-person Alpha begins.
 This provides a welcoming and positive atmosphere.
-For the Intro Dinner, have the Music Leader perform a few songs in the background.
+Always greet guests as they arrive, whether in person or online.
+For an in-person Alpha, the Music Leader could play a few songs in the background.
 Guests can relax and don’t have to participate.

 The Alpha leader or the Music Leader can briefly comment before the music begins in order to put people at ease.
-Say something like, "Since this is a course about the Christian faith, we want you to experience a key part- music and singing.
+Say something like, "Since this is a course about the Christian faith, we want you to experience a key part--music and singing.
+It's like a prayer to God with music.
 Please sit back and enjoy.
 You don't have to sing along unless you want to."
-Avoid long explanations.
+Please avoid long explanations.